Camp Heartbeat 2017: July 9-July 13

 Camp Heartbeat offers children and teens with heart conditions, ages 7-16, five days and four nights of summer fun, education, and social connections in a safe and supervised environment.

-Camp Heartbeat was developed by Brainy Camps in conjunction with the Department of Pediatric Cardiology of Children’s National Medical Center.
+Camp Heartbeat was developed by Brainy Camps in conjunction with the Department of Pediatric Cardiology of Children’s National Health System.
 Parents can feel comfortable that their children are under the constant care of trained and experienced doctors, nurses and healthcare providers who specialize in the condition.
-Dr. Charles Berul, the division chief of the Cardiology program at Children’s National Medical Center, is the onsite camp physician.
+Dr. Charles Berul, division chief of the Cardiology program at Children’s National, along with Drs.
+Russell Cross, Kristin Burns, Libby Sherwin, Libby Sherwin, Jennifer Webb and Sarah Clauss, also of Children’s National, and Dr. Jane Crosson of Johns Hopkins Hospital are the onsite camp physicians.

 In addition to fun, the goal of Camp Heartbeat is to reduce the social isolation that is often associated with heart disorder, and increase the knowledge and understanding our campers have about their condition.
 The camp provides opportunities for the kids to work with professional staff and become better self advocates and self managers of their condition.
 They learn from peers and adult volunteers who live effectively with the condition, serving as role models and offering hope for a successful future to our campers.

-Camp Heartbeat receives support from the following foundations:
+Camp Heartbeat 2016 received support from the following: